 On how to make your digestive system your new BFF.

 The goal of this month is to understand the digestive system and all the little things that improve it (chewing your food until it’s mush while wearing a moomoo) and impede it (inhaling your dinner semi-whole while your stomach cries uncle in the world’s most restrictive pair of Spanx).
 There are many digestive supplements and probiotics that can help repair your system.
-But I want to focus less on what you’re eating, and more on how you’re eating it.
+But I want to focus not just on what you’re eating, but how you’re eating it.

 November: Relaxation Station